kcstarless/flyaway/README.md

 - `Store the refreshToken:` You should store the refreshToken in localStorage (or a more secure method like an HttpOnly cookie) to use it for fetching new accessTokens.
 - `Handle Token Refreshing:` Create a function that checks if the accessToken is expired and, if so, uses the refreshToken to get a new one.
 - `Call Refresh Token Endpoint:` Implement the API call to the endpoint responsible for refreshing the tokens, which might look something like this:

+`Guest` and `Registered` users both have full access with exception that `guest` user won't be able to access booking.
+`Registered` user will be able to view their bookings history and UI will display any upcoming flight on the user dialog box.

 ## Stripe payment